scottclowe/matlab-schemer/README.md

-Please head over to our daughter repository, [matlab-schemes](https://github.com/scottclowe/matlab-schemes), which holds the master copy of the color schemes issued here as part of `schemer` in the schemes directory.
+Please head over to our daughter repository, [matlab-schemes](https://github.com/scottclowe/matlab-schemes), which holds the master copy of the color schemes issued here as part of Schemer in the schemes directory.

 If you fork [matlab-schemes](https://github.com/scottclowe/matlab-schemes), add your `.prf` file and issue a pull request, they will be reviewed and added to